 - WyLiberty filed its reply brief for Free Speech with the Tenth Circuit on February 22, 2013.

 - On March 29, 2013, WyLiberty and the Federal Election Commission filed a joint motion to substitute briefing and oral argument, asking the Tenth Circuit to address the Wyoming Court’s dismissal of Free Speech’s case rather than its earlier denial of preliminary injunction.
-The Court granted this motion on April 1, and will proceed to hear oral arguments in the case on May 7.
+The Court granted this motion on April 1.